KEY TAKEAWAYS

 Each loan possesses its own distinctive attributes, making it essential for the policyholder to thoroughly assess the reasons behind obtaining a collateral loan.
 Moreover, given the intricate and ever-evolving nature of the tax landscape, consulting with a tax advisor is strongly recommended before proceeding with the transaction.

-Why do people get insurance financing arrangements?
+Why do people get immediate financing arrangements?

 High-income earners in Canada use IFAs as a convenient way to get the benefits of life insurance coverage while also getting liquid assets right away.